CTA Resources

 YES!!!
 SÍ!!!
 OUI!!!
 JA!!!
 DA!!!
 HAI!!!
 CÓ!!!
 OO NGA!!
 We have interpretive services for almost any language.
 When you contact us for a consultation, please provide the language you require.
 There may be a slight surcharge for the costs of interpretation, but we will be sure that you get the information you need in the language you prefer and understand.

-It depends.
+AS OF DECEMBER 3, 2024, ALL DEADLINES FOR FILING BOIRS WERE SUSPENDED.
+At this time, any BOIR filing is voluntary and not mandatory.
+Prior to December 3, 2024 the deadlines were the following.
 Any non-exempt foreign reporting company registering to do business in a state after January 1, 2024, must file its initial BOIR within ninety (90) calendar days of the approval of its registration with the state.
 Any non-exempt foreign reporting company that was registered to do business in a state prior to January 1, 2024, has until December 31, 2024, to file its initial BOIR.
 Any updates to existing BOIRs must be made within thirty (30) calendar days of any change.
-Do not delay.
-Time flies.
-There is no reason to wait.
-Beneficial owners of foreign reporting companies will be personally assessed civil fines of $591USD per day for failure to comply with the CTA.
+Beneficial owners of foreign reporting companies will be personally assessed civil fines of $591USD per day for failure to comply with the CTA when the deadlines are reimposed.

 First, if you have an address of a primary location where your company does business in the U.S., use that address.
 If you do not have a primary location in the U.S. and your company does business at many locations in the U.S., use one of the addresses at a location where your company does business in the U.S. and receives important correspondence.
 If your company has no physical location where it does business in the U.S., use the address of the company’s statutory agent or registered agent.